A Local Guide to Shopping Siem Reap by Nathalie Saphon Ridel

 Q. The best market for buying Cambodian products?

 A. Surprisingly, Psar Char is really improving.
-And of course the Made in Cambodia market at the Shinta Mani on weekends.
+And of course the Made in Cambodia market at the Kings Road Angkor complex on weekends.

 Q. And if visitors only have room in their suitcases for one souvenir, what should it be?